Chronological vs Functional Resume

 Many people especially young job seekers mistake a resume’s purpose, they think a resume should to get them a desired job.
 In reality, the sole purpose of the resume is to open doors.
 Your resume purpose is to create interest so the employer will invite you in for an interview.

 But how do you create that interest when you don’t exactly fit the job description?
-Here are some tips from Chris from Covcell.com where they help students get an HSED (High School Equivalency Diploma), and teach them how to find a desirable job.
-If you are looking for a free practice test, and want to refresh your knowledge, check their website.
+Here are some tips from Chris from Covcell.com where they help students get an HSED (High School Equivalency Diploma) with online video lessons and free practice tests, and teach them how to find a desirable job.
+If you are looking for free practice tests to refresh your knowledge, check their website.
+Cardiff Language Academy works with them as well.

 Use the resume to your advantage he says.
 Recently we weighed in about the usefulness of functional style resumes vs. chronological resumes.